Octopus Intelligent Go: what really happens to your home battery

 What Intelligent Go actually does

-As of March 11, 2026, Octopus's public Intelligent Go page shows a core 8p/kWh window from 23:30 to 05:30 depending on region, with extra smart charging sessions possible outside that window.
+As of 24 April 2026, Octopus's public Intelligent Go page shows a core discounted window from 23:30 to 05:30, with extra smart charging sessions possible outside that window.
+The live unit rate and billing treatment can vary by region, tariff terms and account setup, so check the current Octopus quote and terms for your postcode.

 This is the part that matters for battery owners.

-The window is not fixed — and that changes everything
+The window is not fixed — and that matters

 To understand why this matters, you first need to understand how a home battery behaves during its charging window.

-When your battery is set to charge overnight (say, 00:30–05:30), it is in charging mode for that entire window.
-A battery cannot charge and discharge at the same time — it is either accepting energy or supplying it.
-During the charging window, your home's other loads (heating, fridge, lights) run from the grid, not the battery.
-The battery is busy filling up at the cheap rate.
-This is exactly how it should work.
+When your battery is set to charge overnight (say, 00:30–05:30), it is in charging mode for that window.
+A battery cannot normally charge and discharge at the same time — it is either accepting energy or supplying it.
+In many common inverter configurations, other home loads such as heating, fridge and lights are supplied from the grid while the battery is charging.
+The exact behaviour depends on your inverter topology and settings.

 Once the window closes, the battery switches to discharge mode.
 From 05:30 onwards, it supplies the home.
 This is also correct.